uptane/uptane-standard/uptane-standard.md

 These terms are defined in greater detail in {{roles}}.

 *Delegations*: A process by which the responsibility of signing metadata about images is assigned to another party.
 *Role*: A party (human or machine) responsible for signing a certain type of metadata.
-The role controls keys and is responsible for signing metadata with these keys.
+The role controls keys and is responsible for signing metadata entrusted to it with these keys.
 The roles mechanism of Uptane allows the system to distribute signing responsibilities so that the compromise of one key does not necessarily impact the security of the entire system.

-* *Root Role*: Has metadata that distributes and revokes public keys used to verify the root, timestamp, snapshot, and targets role metadata.
+* *Root Role*: Signs metadata that distributes and revokes public keys used to verify the root, timestamp, snapshot, and targets role metadata.
-* *Snapshot Role*: Has metadata that indicates which images the repository has released at the same time.
+* *Snapshot Role*: Signs metadata that indicates which images the repository has released at the same time.
-* *Targets Role*: Holds the metadata used to verify the image, such as cryptographic hashes and file size.
+* *Targets Role*: Sings metadata used to verify the image, such as cryptographic hashes and file size.
-* *Timestamp Role*: Has metadata that indicates if there are any new metadata or images on the repository.
+* *Timestamp Role*: Signs metadata that indicates if there are any new metadata or images on the repository.

 ## Acronyms and Abbreviations